Car Shakes When Idling + Check Engine Light

 Can Bad Spark Plugs or Coils Cause This?

 Yes.
-Worn spark plugs and weak ignition coils are some of the most common real-world causes of idle shaking.
+Worn spark plugs and weak ignition coils are a very common cause of idle shaking.
+If you are trying to compare ignition-related symptoms more closely, see Bad Spark Plug Symptoms .

 When a cylinder does not fire cleanly, the engine loses smoothness immediately.
 That is why ignition problems often feel very obvious at stoplights, in traffic, or while parked.